 What is Microlending?

-Microloans are loans are small loans that are often used by businesses who can't get traditional business loan from a bank.
+Microloans are small loans that are often used by businesses who can't get traditional business loan from a bank.
 Muhammad Yunus, a Bangladeshi economist and winner of the 2006 Nobel Peace Prize for his work, is considered the first person to put microlending as we know it today, into practice, lending money to women and men who couldn't get loans from banks.

 He started Grameen Bank, which lent largely to Bangladeshi women to buy cows, seeds, retail goods and just about anything else to start a business.
 Today that idea has grown to massive proportions.
 Sites like Kiva still largely follow Yunus’ original idea but microloans are now available to nearly any entrepreneur in just about any size.

 Because microlending has proved successful, there are now numerouse sources of funding.

 Small Business Administration- The United States Small Business Administration (SBA) has a microloan program that provides loans of up to $50,000 to small businesses for startup and expansion.
 The average loan amount is $13,000.
 The funds are provided through local, community-based intermediary organizations, and businesses and startups that wish to apply for microloans need to do so through their local intermediary organization.
 Names of those intermediaries can be obtained from your local SBA District Office.

 Accion- Accion loans up to $50,000 to certain types of qualifying small businesses.
 For a basic loan, the small business owner must have a credit score of at least 525, have not declared bankruptcy in the past 12 months, have all bills up-to-date, and be able to exhibit cash flow or the ability to make monthly payments.